 When used correctly and consistently, one in 200 women who use LAM will get pregnant in the first six months.
 However, take care to use the method correctly.
 Don’t feed your baby other foods because this may reduce your lactation.

 - other foods or liquids are substituted for breastmilk

 After having a baby, it is possible to get pregnant before your periods start again.
 This is because you ovulate around two weeks before your period.
 For more information on breastfeeding, LAM and other reliable methods of contraception, talk to your health visitor, midwife or doctor.
 You can also read about breastfeeding in the NHS pregnancy and baby guide.

 Where to get contraception

-Most types of contraception are available free in the UK.
-Contraception is free to all women and men through the NHS.
+Contraception is free to everyone through the NHS.
 Places where you can get contraception include:

 Contraception services are free and confidential, including for people under the age of 16.

 If you’re under 16 and want contraception, the doctor, nurse or pharmacist won’t tell your parents (or carer) as long as they believe you fully understand the information you’re given, and your decisions.

 Doctors and nurses work under strict guidelines when dealing with people under 16.
 They’ll encourage you to consider telling your parents, but they won’t make you.

 The only time that a professional might want to tell someone else is if they believe you’re at risk of harm, such as abuse.
 The risk would need to be serious, and they would usually discuss this with you first.